 Unlike credit cards, debit card activity isn't reported to the three credit bureaus (Experian®, Equifax®, and TransUnion®) that monitor and provide access to your credit report.
 When you make a purchase with a debit card, the funds are deducted from your checking account.
 Debit card purchases are made with your own money while credit card purchases are made with funds used against a credit line approved by a credit card issuer.
 If you choose to close your account or change banks, your credit score won't be affected as debit cards don't contribute to your credit utilization ratio.
 This is the ratio between the total balance you owe and your overall credit limit to see how much credit you're using.
 Keeping balances below 30% of your credit limit could help your score.

-When to use a debit or a credit card
+When to use a debit versus a credit card

 When making a large purchase that may come close to exceeding the amount of money in your checking account, you may be better off using a credit card.
 If you were to make a purchase, ATM withdrawal or have an automatic payment go through that exceeds the amount of money you currently have in your checking account, you may overdraw your account.
 However, overdrafts and insufficient funds for your checking account aren't reported to the three credit bureaus.